ashutosh-sharma/Log-Analysis-Project-3---FSND---Udacity/README.md

 ## Run the python file logAnalysis.py, this contains all the queries:
 ```
     $ python logAnalysis.py
 ```

-## You can see output of the the python code in output_logAnalysis.txt
+## You can see output of the logAnalysis.py in output_logAnalysis.txt

 ☮️ Peace ☮️